Nord Stream 2 overshadows EU leaders' Ukraine trip

 "Together we tried to find possibilities to restore peace in Donbas.
 Regrettably, it has not yet been achieved," Putin said afterward.

-But he blamed Kyiv for alleged ceasefire violations, in a sign of the Kremin's hard line.
+He blamed Kyiv for alleged ceasefire violations in a sign of the Kremin's hard line.

-"Populated localities in Donbas come under shelling every day," Putin claimed.
+"Populated localities in Donbas come under shelling every day," he claimed.

-Russian foreign minister Sergei Lavrov said on Sunday that the Crimea Platform summit would see the West "continue to groom the neo-Nazi and racist sentiment of the current Ukrainian government", Russia's Tass news agency reported.
+Russian foreign minister Sergei Lavrov said on Sunday that the Crimea Platform summit would see the West "continue to groom the neo-Nazi and racist sentiment of the current Ukrainian government".

-And Russian deputy foreign minister Alexander Grushko said it would harm relations wirth Russia for those EU leaders who went to Kyiv.
+And Russian deputy foreign minister Alexander Grushko said it would harm relations with Russia for those EU leaders who went to Kyiv.

 "Naturally, it will tell negatively [impact relations].
 And those who are planning to take part are fully aware of it," Grushko said.